-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations C16 The Construction Monitoring Programs must be developed in consultation with relevant government agencies as identified in Condition C14 of this approval and must include information requested by an agency to be included in a Construction Monitoring Programs during such consultation.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations C16 The Construction Monitoring Programs must be developed in consultation with relevant government agencies as identified in Condition C14 of this approval and must include information requested by an agency to be included in a Construction Monitoring Programs during such consultation.
 Details of all information requested by an agency including copies of all correspondence from those agencies, must be provided with the relevant Construction Monitoring Program.
-Preconstruction, construction The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPIE and the relevant government agencies and relevant councils.
+The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPIE and the relevant government agencies and relevant councils.
 Compliant C17 The Construction Monitoring Programs must be endorsed by the ER and then submitted to the Planning Secretary for approval at least one month before the commencement of construction.
-Preconstruction, construction Condition met during audit 1.
+Not triggered, condition met during audit 1.
 The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPIE and the relevant government agencies and relevant councils.
-Compliant C18 Construction must not commence until the Planning Secretary has approved all of the required Construction Monitoring Programs, and all relevant baseline data for the specific construction activity has been collected.
-Preconstruction, construction Not triggered, condition met during audit 1.
+Not triggered C18 Construction must not commence until the Planning Secretary has approved all of the required Construction Monitoring Programs, and all relevant baseline data for the specific construction activity has been collected.
+Not triggered, condition met during audit 1.
 Baseline data is included in the Construction Noise and Vibration Management Plan, Construction Soil and Water Management Plan and the Construction Traffic and Transport Management Plan.
-Not triggered The construction monitoring program for noise and vibration is outlined in Section of 11.3 of the NVMP.
+The construction monitoring program for noise and vibration is outlined in Section of 11.3 of the NVMP.
 The construction monitoring program for soil and water is outlined in Section 7.2 of the SWMP.
-Section 5.2 of the TTAMP outlines the Traffic Monitoring Program During Construction.
-These documents were submitted to the Department and approved prior to
+Not triggered Section 5.2 of the TTAMP outlines the Traffic Monitoring Program During Construction.
+These documents were submitted to the Department and approved prior to commencement of construction.
+This is evidenced in the NSW DPIE letter -